 Location of Mount Everest

-As you are planning for the Everest Base Camp Trek, but do you really know the location of the roof of the World, Everest?
+As you are planning for the Everest Base Camp Trek, do you know the location of the roof of the World, Everest?

 The tallest peak of the world, Mount Everest is situated in the Mahalangur range of the Great Himalayas.
 Everest stands precisely on the borderline of Nepal and Tibet in the southern part of Asia.

-The longitude and latitude of the Mount Everest are 27°59′ North latitude, 86°55′ East longitudes.
+The longitude and latitude of Mount Everest are 27°59′ North latitude and 86°55′ East longitudes.

 Strategically, Everest is situated at the Sagarmatha National Park in Solukhumbu District of Nepal, 300-400km a long way from the capital city Kathmandu.